XIN-von-SUN/XIN-von-SUN.github.io/content/papers.md

         **Xin Sun**, Jan de Wit, Zhuying Li, Jiahuan Pei, Abdallah El Ali, Jos A Bosch.
 Script-Strategy Aligned Generation: Aligning LLMs with Expert-Crafted Dialogue Scripts and Therapeutic Strategies for Psychotherapy.
 Pre-printed on arXiv.
 Under review (Anonymous)

-        **Xin Sun** et al. Understanding Trust Perception in AI-Generated Information with Behavioral and Physiological Sensing (\textbf{Eye-tracking and Physiological Study}).
+        **Xin Sun** et al. Understanding Trust Perception in AI-Generated Information with Behavioral and Physiological Sensing (Eye-tracking and Physiological Study).
 Under review, as the first author.

-        **Xin Sun** et al. From Agents to Interfaces: Understanding Trust in Health Information from Conversational Search (\textbf{Mixed-methods}).
+        **Xin Sun** et al. From Agents to Interfaces: Understanding Trust in Health Information from Conversational Search (Mixed-methods).
 Under review, as the first author.

   - block: markdown